solidsgroup/wield/Readme.md

 The following external packages are required for Wield.

-1. MuParser: available in the Ubuntu repository as 'libmuparser-dev`
+1. MuParser: available in the Ubuntu repository as `libmuparser-dev`

 2. TCLAP: available in the Ubuntu repository as `libtclap-dev`

+3. Python developer tools: available in the Ubuntu repository as `python3-dev`

 Installation - Python